Why make your own Festool Dominos

 I had to scrimp and save to be able to afford my Festool Domino DF700.
 The machine cost me 1100e, I do not regret it.

 After emptying my wallet, I had nothing left, so what was I to do as I need some Dominos.
 Yes my Domino DF700 had no loose tenon Domino joiners.
 I decided to manufacture my own Festool style Dominos.

 The Festool Domino DF700 is a loose tenon boring machine that has an easy to use and accurate alignment mechanism.

 The wooden joiners are a revelation and they do improve workflow.
 But I cannot get over how expensive their original Festool loose tenon joiners are.
 I don’t see why you should spend on average 200 for a Festool Systainer full of joiners when they are manufactured in bulk.
 Anyway, I personally prefer to use the same wood that is being used in my project anyway.

-The Festool jointing system is a really good system for joining timber components.
+The Festool jointing system is a perfect system for joining timber components.
 I use mine for building windows and doors as well as cabinetry.
-It is fast and strong and if you make your own loose tenons it is cheap to use.
+It is fast and strong, and if you make your own loose tenons, it is cheap to use.
 But if you really want to use Festools own dominos then here are a few for your perusal.